 4. Draw a circle with the same diameter around your design.
 Please make sure that the circle has no filling, it should only have an outline.
 In Inkscape you can find this settings under Object > Filling and outline.
 Additionally, you can align the outline circle with your design by clicking on Object > align and spread.

-5. A further advice is to colour your outline circle in red.
+5. A further advice is to colour your outline circle in another colour than your design.
 This way you can easily keep the two processes apart (laser cutting and engraving) later on in the Mr Beam software.

 6. Add your design within the square and save it as an SVG-file.